-What Changes Can I Make During Medicare AEP?
+What Changes Can I Make During the Medicare AEP?

-If you decide to change Medicare plans during Medicare AEP, your agent can help you:
+If you decide you want to make changes your agent will be able to help you:

-- Switch from Original Medicare (hospital and doctor coverage only) to a Medicare Advantage plan (drug coverage, dental coverage, and more)
+- Switch from Original Medicare only to a Medicare Advantage plan

 - Switch into a new Medicare Advantage plan

 - Switch Plan D plans (especially important if your current Plan D coverage is ending at the end of the current year.
 If you do nothing before December 31, you’re automatically switched into Original Medicare and could face gaps in prescription drug coverage)